tuw-cpsg/tuw-latex-beamer-theme/README.md

 ### Options

-* `outer`: The outer theme of the presentation (e.g., `outer=sidebar`), default is `plain` that corresponds to the CD of TU Wien.
+* `outer`: The outer theme of the presentation (e.g., `outer=sidebar`), default is `default` that corresponds to the CD of TU Wien.

 * `font`: TU Wien suggests to use helvetica (e.g., `font=helvetica`), default is the Latex default family.